 - Repeat this process until you get a viscous, honey-coloured mass.

-- If the paste has become hard and brittle, it can be revived with a little lemon juice.
+- If the paste has become hard and brittle, it can be revived by adding a little lemon juice to the sugaring recipe.

 - Once the mixture has reached the right consistency, remove the pan from the stove and allow the sugar paste to cool down to body temperature before use.

-Sugaring paste works best when removing hair of a length between two and four millimeters.
+The sugaring paste prepared in this recipe works best when removing hair between two and four millimeters in length.
 Once it has cooled down to body temperature, you can start:

 - Your skin must be clean and free of excess oils or body lotions.
 Baby powder can help keep the skin clean and free of oil.